pedroql/mvflow/README.md

 Version 0.0.2
 ```

 Right now the library has been published for early feedback.
-We are still considering the best way to expose some
-functionality so APIs may break in future releases.

 You can get it from maven central:

 ```
 dependencies {
     implementation 'net.pedroloureiro.mvflow:mvflow-core:0.0.2'
 }
 ```

+We are still considering the best way to expose some
+functionality so APIs may break in future releases.
+You can have a look at [API changes](apichanges.md) document
+to see what is more likely to change in the near future.

 **Please let us know what you think.**